pametnijazgrada/OpenFRM/README.md

 ## what this tool does

 OpenFRM gives insight in the anticipated financial flows during the process of developing your building and throughout a 35-years period of running it.
+You can easily adapt it to meet the requirements of your own project.
 OpenFRM takes into account all costs of constructing, financing, owning and operating the building.

 • initial costs (starting up, design, acquisition / construction)